phazelift/strings.js/README.md

 > Removes duplicates from, and reverses the array.
 Only works on sorted arrays, which you can do with insertSort.

 _________________
-**From types.js**	( to be found in phazelift repositories )
+##types.js

-> The entire library (1.8kb) is included in strings.js.
-Check the repo for general info and API.
+> The full library (1.8kb) is included in strings.js.
+Check my phazelift repository for general info and API.

 __________